sonusindhu/mark-one/examples/Spinners/LoadSpinner.md

 </LoadSpinner>
 ```

-To style the text to have a dark light color.
+To style the text to have a light color.
+Note that a dark background is used to show the light text.
 ```jsx
 import { useContext } from 'react';
 import { ThemeContext } from 'styled-components';